oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 ---
 layout: blog_post
 title: "Build a Beautiful CRUD App with Spring Boot and Angular"
-# I'm not sure Beautiful is the right word here, but it seems better than simple like the React and Vue CRUD posts use.
-Bootiful might be better.
 author: matt-raible
 by: advocate
 communities: [java,javascript]